Document Type : Research Paper

 1 Associate Professor of Economics, Department of Energy Economics, Faculty of Economics and Administrative Sciences, University of Mazandaran, Babolsar, Iran

-2 PhD student in Economics, University of Mazandaran, Babolsar, Iran
+2 PhD student in Economics, Faculty of Economics and Administrative Sciences, University of Mazandaran, Babolsar, Iran

 Abstract

 Economic welfare, as a key indicator of development, plays a vital role in improving living standards and the economic sustainability of countries.
 One of the factors influencing economic welfare is the size and growth of the population.
-Accordingly, the impact of population growth rate on economic welfare is a subject that can guide policymakers towards achieving development.
-To this end, the present study aims to investigate the effect of population growth on economic welfare in Iran during the period of 1971 to 2023, using linear and non-linear autoregressive distributed lag (ARDL and NARDL).
+Therefore, understanding the impact of population growth on economic welfare is crucial for informing policy decisions.
+To this end, the present study aims to investigate the effect of population growth on economic welfare in Iran during the period of 1971 to 2023, using two autoregressive distributed lag (ARDL) models, symmetric and asymmetric (NARDL).
 The results of the first (symmetric) model show that population growth has a negative effect on economic welfare in both the short and long term.
 The results also indicate that per capita income, economic growth, and government size have a positive and significant effect on economic welfare.
+The inflation rate also has a negative and significant effect on welfare, while the unemployment rate has no significant effect.
+The results of the second (asymmetric) model also show that an increase in population growth (positive shocks) negatively impacts economic welfare, while a decrease in population growth (negative shocks) has no significant effect.
+The other results also indicate that per capita income, economic growth, and government size have a positive and significant effect on economic welfare.
 The inflation rate also has a negative and significant effect on welfare, but the unemployment rate does not have a significant effect on economic welfare.
-The results of the second (asymmetric) model also show that in both the short and long term, an increase in population growth (positive shocks) has a negative and significant effect on economic welfare, while a decrease in population growth (negative shocks) has no significant effect on welfare.
-The other results also indicate that per capita income, economic growth, and government size have a positive and significant effect on economic welfare.
-The inflation rate also has a negative and significant effect on welfare, but the ...
+According to the findings of this study, adopting policies based on controlling and regulating the level of population growth, along with effective policies in managing inflation and strengthening production, can play an important role in increasing economic welfare and achieving sustainable development in the country.

 Keywords